maxrp/conf.sh/README.md

       -l            List available modules
       -n            Avoid making changes and echo commands instead -v            Be verbose
-      -a            Install all modules
+      -s            Sync all live configs to their repository origin -a            Install all modules
       -nv           Be verbose, don't change anything and show diffs -d            Extract documentation from this script